Our Daily Bread Ministries

 Our Daily Bread Ministries is a Christian organization founded by Martin De Haan in 1938.
 It is headquartered in Grand Rapids, Michigan, and has over 600 employees.
 The organization produces several devotional publications, which are read globally.

 The ministry used to produce radio, television, and an online University program called "Our Daily Bread University".

 History

 Originally called the "Detroit Bible Class", the organization later changed its name to the "Radio Bible Class", which was shortened to "RBC Ministries" in 1994.
 In 2015 it was renamed again, this time as "Our Daily Bread Ministries".

 Its founder, Martin R. DeHaan, led the organization until 1965.
 Richard DeHaan took over in 1965 and led the organization until 1985, when his son, Mart DeHaan, became president.
 Mart DeHaan served from 1985 until October 5, 2011, when the presidency was passed to Mart's younger brother, Rick.
 Rick retired in 2021, as the last of the DeHaan family presidents.
 As of 2023, Matt Lucas is the current president.

 Courses

-Artos Academy is an online learning platform that offers courses and resources in multiple languages for understanding the Bible, Theology, Leadership, and Christian Apologetics.
-There are completion certificates at the end of each course.
+Artos Academy is an online learning platform that offers courses and resources in multiple languages for Bible, theology, leadership, and Christian apologetics.
+The academy serves individuals and organizations seeking self-directed Bible education, discipleship development, and credentialed training for ministry.